 12295 State Hwy.
 180 W., Gulf Shores, AL 36542

 The Jeff Friend Trail at Bon Secour National Wildlife Refuge will be CLOSED from the end of August/beginning of September until the spring of 2018.Bon Secour National Wildlife Refuge continually strives to improve their visitors’ experiences.
 In order to continue this effort, the Jeff Friend Trail will undergo construction at the end of August/beginning of September through the spring of 2018.
 During this time frame, the trail will add an improved boardwalk and become ADA accessible.
 Although this trail will be closed, the Pine Beach Trail, Gator Lake Trail, and Centennial Trail will remain open.
 We appreciate your patience and look forward to everyone enjoying the renovations!
 The Refuge is open year-round during daylight hours for hiking, fishing, wildlife observation, and photography.
 Discover some of Alabama's last remaining undisturbed coastal habitat.
 Office hours: 7:00am-3:30pm Monday-Friday.

-City of Foley Museum Archives and Model Train Exhibit
+City of Foley Depot Museum and Model Train Exhibit

 125 E. Laurel Ave., Foley, AL 36535